spidy1601/alien_invasion/README.md

 # alien_invasion

-You can play this game by cloning it and run alien_invasion.py using python interpreter
+You can play this game by cloning this and run alien_invasion.py using python interpreter

 GamePlay: